 Some have seen it as a deal which meant that the biggest victor of the Second World War was the Soviet Union.
 It increased the chances that Hitler would spend some of his strength fighting “the other capitalist countries” instead of the Soviet Union.
 But how do you see it?

-The pact is one of the most important of the 20th century and has been the subject of a podcast by The Rest is History: https://www.bbc.co.uk/sounds/play/p0kw9hd8
+The pact was a pivotal moment in the 20th century and has the subject of a podcast by The Rest is History: https://www.bbc.co.uk/sounds/play/p0kw9hd8 and a book by Roger Moorhouse – a trustee of the Foundation – called The Devil’s Alliance.

 About the essay: